nanos-world/docs/docs/core-concepts/modules.md

 # Modules

+Extending the functionalities of nanos world Scripting API

 Modules allows you to extend the functionality of the nanos world scripting API on the server side.
 Currently only C modules are supported.

 :::caution